sob-ANN/Projects/README.md

 ## Bayesian Inference

-Explore my projects related to Bayesian Inference, where I leverage probabilistic modeling and statistical methods to solve various problems.
+Explore my projects related to [Bayesian Inference](https://github.com/sob-ANN/Projects/tree/main/Bayesian), where I leverage probabilistic modeling and statistical methods to solve various problems.

 ### [Bayesian Coin Tossing](https://github.com/sob-ANN/Projects/blob/main/Bayesian/Coin%20Tossing%20(Probabilistic).ipynb)

-- Description: A simple coin tossing example modeled using Bayesian Statistics with Pymc3.
+- A simple coin tossing example modeled using Bayesian Statistics with Pymc3.
 Explore the No U-Turn Sampling (NUTS) technique for posterior approximation and visualize the Binomial distribution with different parameters.

 ### [Approximate Integration](https://github.com/sob-ANN/Projects/blob/main/Bayesian/Numerical%20Integration%20(MC,%20Gauss%20Quadrature).ipynb)

-- Description: Discover how I perform integration using Monte-Carlo Estimation and compare results with true values.
+-  Discover how I perform integration using Monte-Carlo Estimation and compare results with true values.
 Additionally, compare Gaussian Quadrature Methods for calculating Entropy of a PDF with Monte Carlo Estimates.

 ### [Integration involving PDFs](https://github.com/sob-ANN/Projects/blob/main/Bayesian/Integration%20of%20PDFs%20Gauss%20Quadrature.ipynb)
-- Description: Learn about integration (expectation) of the product of Probability Distribution Functions using Gaussian Quadrature, and how it can be used to recover mean and variance.
+- Learn about integration (expectation) of the product of Probability Distribution Functions using Gaussian Quadrature, and how it can be used to recover mean and variance.

 ### [Bayesian Neural Network in TensorFlow](https://github.com/sob-ANN/Projects/blob/main/Bayesian/Bayesian%20Neural%20Network%20Tensorflow.ipynb)